vprog-alt/Numworks-games/README.md

-Only for the Numwork Calculator/n
+Only for the Numwork Calculator

 You have to download "bprg.py" to run my progrograms